ecommerce-builder/ecom-api-go/README.md

 | **`ECOM_PG_CONNECT_TIMEOUT`** | Optional | 10      | Postgres connection timeout in seconds.
 Example `5`. |

-`ECOM_GOOGLE_PROJECT_ID` can be obtained from the Google Cloud Console.
+`ECOM_GOOGLE_PROJECT_ID` can be obtained from the Firebase Console.
 When you create a Firebase app, Google creates a Google Cloud project with the same project ID.
 The Firebase Auth is accessible via the Firebase control panel and is backed by a project of the same ID in the Google Cloud Console.

 `ECOM_GOOGLE_CREDENTIALS` is the service account key file found in the Google Cloud Console, or Firebase console under the service account keys section.
 `ECOM_PG_PORT` should use a private IP if running on GKE or GCE.